-Where do I begin when setting my personal goals?
+Where do I begin when setting goals?

 Specific: State exactly what you aim to improve.
 Phrase goals in terms of what you will do, not just what you want to do.